OG-Open-Source/UtilKit/sh/README.md

 ## Introduction

-utilkit.sh is a comprehensive Shell function library designed for system administrators and developers.
+UtilKit.sh is a comprehensive Shell function library designed for system administrators and developers.
 It provides a rich set of functions, including package management, system monitoring, network configuration, etc., which greatly simplifies daily system maintenance tasks.

 | Available Functions           |                               |                               |                           |
 |-------------------------------|-------------------------------|-------------------------------|---------------------------|